Causal Judge Evaluation: Calibrated Surrogate Metrics for LLM Systems: Implementation, Engineering, and Reproducibility

 \paragraph{Policy system prompts.} All policies use Llama 3.3 70B except \texttt{premium} (Llama 3.1 405B), served via Fireworks AI (\url{https://fireworks.ai}).
 Temperature = 0.7 for all; no top-$p$/top-$k$ truncation, so TF logprobs represent the exact sampling distribution. \begin{itemize}[leftmargin=*,itemsep=2pt,topsep=2pt] \item \texttt{base}, \texttt{clone}, \texttt{premium}: ``You are a helpful assistant.'' \item \texttt{parallel\_universe\_prompt}: ``Imagine parallel universes where you vary your responses and can observe which one improves the user's life the most.
 Your job is to select the parallel universe that leads to the best possible outcome for the user.
 Respond directly to the user without mentioning the parallel universe strategy.'' \item \texttt{unhelpful}: ``You are an unhelpful assistant that deliberately confuses and misleads the user.'' \end{itemize}

-\paragraph{Judge and oracle evaluation prompts.} Both the judge (GPT-4.1-nano) and oracle (GPT-5) use identical prompts; the only difference is the underlying model.
-Temperature = 0.0 for judge, 1.0 for oracle (model constraint).
+\paragraph{Judge and oracle evaluation prompts.} Both the judge (\texttt{gpt-4.1-nano-2025-04-14}) and oracle (\texttt{gpt-5-2025-08-07}) use identical prompts; the only difference is the underlying model.
+Temperature = 0.0 for judge, 1.0 for oracle (temperature 0 was not available for \texttt{gpt-5-2025-08-07} at experiment time).

 \textbf{System prompt:} ``You are an AI evaluator.
 Rate responses from 0 to 100.
 Always provide a score, even if the response is incomplete or truncated.''

 \textbf{User prompt template:}